babel/website/_posts/2017-01-23-upgrade-guide.md

 ## babel-preset-stage-3

-> Presets moved
+> Plugins moved

-We weren't able to remove presets out of stage-3 since it was a breaking change.

-These plugins were moved into the yearly presets:
+These plugins were moved into their yearly presets after moving to Stage 4:

 * `babel-plugin-syntax-trailing-function-commas` (babel-preset-es2017)